USS Salute (AM-294): Sinking

 With Mine Division 34, Salute began the pre-invasion sweep for the landings in Brunei Bay, Borneo, on 7 June 1945.
 The next day, she struck a mine, buckled amidships, and both bow and stern began to sink.
-Two landing craft attempted to salvage the minesweeper, but they were unable to control her flooding, and the ship sank.
+Two landing craft attempted to salvage the minesweeper, but they were unable to control her flooding, and the ship sank, with 6 deaths and 3 sailors reported as missing, for a total of 9 lost.
 Salute was struck from the Navy list on 11 July 1945.

 She now lies at 5°8′N 115°5′E in 30 meters of water, broken in two pieces, one lying across the other.
 It is a popular and challenging dive site with a lot of munitions both on and nearby the wreck.
 The Malaysian navy recently removed her unexploded depth charges.

 Awards

-USS Salute received 5 battle stars for her World War II service.
+USS Salute received five battle stars for her World War II service.

-Artifact Recovery
+Artifact recovery

-14 November 2016, A memorial plaque was presented to the US Embassy in Brunei which contains a folded american flag, a picture of USS Salute in service and the names of the 9 sailors who perished in the explosion.
+On 14 November 2016, a memorial plaque was presented to the US Embassy in Brunei which contains a folded American flag, a picture of USS Salute in service and the names of the nine sailors who perished in the explosion.

 On 18 November 2016, the United States Navy's Naval History and Heritage Command (NHHC) announced that they had reclaimed four artifacts - an ink well, a gas mask, and two plates from divers who had removed them from the wreck.
 The items will be conserved if possible.